La Línea: Shadow of Narco

 La Línea: Shadow of Narco is a 2020 docuseries in Spanish that aired on Netflix.
 It is a 4 part documentary about drug smuggling in Spain.

 Story

-It is about a drug-smuggling hotspot in La Linea: Shadow of Narco, about a troubled city in Spain.
+It is about a drug-smuggling hotspot in La Linea, a beach town in Spain.
 La Linea de la Concepcion sits in the shadow of the rock of Gibraltar, a natural wonder that serves as a backdrop to countless boats smuggling drugs from Morocco into Europe.
 This series tags along with law officers trying in vain to enforce the law.

 Episodes

 Release

 La Línea: Shadow of Narco was released on September 9, 2020, on Netflix.